yuansfer/yuansfer-mobile-sdk-ios/README.md

 </array>
 ```
 - Configuring Universal Links for the application.
-1. Configure Universal Links for your application according to the Apple documentation(https://developer.apple.com/documentation/xcode/allowing-apps-and-websites-to-link-to-your-content).
+1. Configure Universal Links for your application according to the [Apple documentation](https://developer.apple.com/documentation/xcode/allowing-apps-and-websites-to-link-to-your-content).
 2. In Xcode, Turn on the "Associated Domains" switch and add the Universal Links domain to the configuration.
 3. Please go to the WeChat Open Platform - Developer Application Registration page to register.
 After registering and selecting the mobile application for configuration, you will obtain an App ID that can be used immediately for development.
 However, after the application registration is completed, it still needs to go through the submission and review process.
 Only applications that pass the review can be officially published and used.